notryanb/notryanb.github.io/_posts/2019-12-08-what-is-a-shell.md

 In the previous section we saw how a user may list the available commands or executables they can run via their shell.
-If you've been trying these on your own system, you may have noticed an overwhelming amoutn of output.
+If you've been trying these on your own system, you may have noticed an overwhelming amount of output.
 Sometimes you may need all of it, but often you might want a subset of the data.
 If you wanted to get all the aliases out of `Get-Command`, you can use `Get-Command | Where-Object {$_.CommandType -eq 'alias'}`.
 While this is verbose,
-you you can figure out how to modify the command by changing the field and the comparison operator.
+you can figure out how to modify the command by changing the field and the comparison operator.
 On Linux/MacOS you can use the `alias` command to list them all, but what if you wanted to find all the symlinks in `/usr/bin`?
 One way to do this is to _pipe_ the output of the `ls` program into another one like `grep`.